lmlaaron/AutoCAT/docs/hpca_ae/table4.md

 cd ${GIT_ROOT}/src/rlmeta
 ```

-To train a config in Table IV, use the following script:
+(Optional) To train a config in Table IV, use the following script:

 ```
 $ python train_ppo_attack.py env_config=<NAME_OF_THE_CONFIG>